The future arrives in Japan before the rest of the world, making this one of the most exciting, cutting edge destinations there is.

 Best things to do in Japan

 There are many wonderful experiences to be had in this ancient country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top things to do in Japan.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Japan.

 Take in the historic highlights of Kyoto